 - Excessive scarring or disfigurement.

-After a car accident, many laws apply to your claim for compensation.
-You must file your claim within the legal time limit and prove the at-fault party's negligence.
-Every Wisconsin motor vehicle accident attorney at Nicolet Law Accident & Injury Lawyers is well-versed in the local and state laws they must abide by in an accident settlement and trial.
+After a car accident, many laws may apply to your request for compensation.
+You must file your lawsuit within the legal time limit and prove the at-fault party's negligence.
+Every Wisconsin motor vehicle accident attorney at Nicolet Law is well-versed in the local and state laws that apply to an accident settlement and trial.

-Your attorney will ensure that you meet all time requirements and obtain necessary evidence in your case.
-They will also enter settlement negotiations with the at-fault driver’s insurance company or file a lawsuit against the insurance company, the at-fault driver, or other parties who might share liability for your injuries and losses.
+Your attorney will ensure that you meet all time requirements and obtain the necessary evidence in your case.
+They will also participate in settlement negotiations with the at-fault driver’s insurance company or file a lawsuit against the insurance company, the at-fault driver, or other parties who might share liability for your injuries and losses.

-Wisconsin limits your time to file a claim against the at-fault driver or their insurance company.
+Wisconsin limits your time to file a civil lawsuit against the at-fault driver or their insurance company.
 The statute of limitations for motor vehicle accident lawsuits in Wisconsin is three years from the date of the accident.
-However, if you lost a loved one in a motor vehicle accident, the statute of limitations for a wrongful death lawsuit is just two years.
+However, if you lost a loved one in a motor vehicle accident, the statute of limitations for a wrongful death lawsuit is only two years from the accident.

 While this may seem like a long time, it's quite short considering the effort needed to prepare a claim or lawsuit.
-Thus, you should contact a Wisconsin motor vehicle accident attorney at Nicolet Law Accident & Injury Lawyers as soon as possible after an accident.
-In most cases, we must investigate the accident, review medical records, consult expert witnesses, and more in a short amount of time.
+This is why you should contact a Wisconsin motor vehicle accident attorney at Nicolet Law as soon as possible after an accident.
+In most cases, we must quickly investigate the accident, review medical records, consult expert witnesses, and more in a short amount of time.

 To recover damages after a Wisconsin motor vehicle accident, you must prove that the at-fault driver or another person was negligent.
-Determining negligence is a complex legal exercise.
-Your legal team at Nicolet Law Accident & Injury Lawyers will review all the evidence to determine whether they can prove negligence on behalf of one or more defendants responsible for your injuries and losses.
+Proving negligence is a complex legal process.
+Your legal team at Nicolet Law can review all the evidence to determine whether they can prove negligence by one or more defendants to show who is responsible for your injuries and losses.

-- Duty of care: Show that the defendants had a duty of care in certain situations.
-For example, we must show how the defendant had a duty of care to drive within the laws and regulations of Wisconsin's traffic laws and not to injure or harm others.
+- A duty of care: The law imposes a duty of care in certain situations.
+For example, we must show how the defendant had a duty of care to drive within the laws and regulations of Wisconsin's traffic laws and to not injure or harm others.

-- Breach of the duty of care: We must then show how the defendants breached their duty through action or inaction.
-The driver is sometimes not the only person who breaches the duty of care.
+- A breach of the duty of care: We must then show how the defendants breached their duty through action or failing to act.
+The driver may not be the only person who breaches the duty of care.

 - Causation: The defendant’s action or inaction must be determined to be the cause of the accident that injured you.